 History of Exploration and Mining

 The Montezuma tenement and hinterland have a long history of gold exploration and production.
 There are many old mines and artisanal workings throughout a wide area.
-Official gold production figures published in 1998 show 11 mines within close proximity to the Montezuma property recorded over 9,300 ozs with an average grade of 5.89 g/t.
+Official gold production figures (Baglow, 1998) show 11 mines within close proximity to the Montezuma property recorded over 9,300 oz with an average grade of 5.89 g/t.

-From 1998 to 2007 Tinker Mining and other parties completed soil sampling and drilling.
-This involved 3,000 metres of trenching and 5,000 metres of cross trenching.
-Over 1,600 samples were taken from overburden over two areas covering 520,000 sq. metres.
+Between1998 to 2007 exploration involved soil sampling, trenching and drilling.
+Over 1,600 samples from overburden were taken in two areas covering 520,000 sq. metres.
 Circa 260 assays reported values over 1 g/t.
 Over 30 exceeded 10 g/t.
 Over 3,000 metres of trenching and 5,000 metres of cross trenching were completed.

 Structural Interpretation Studies